 The Illicit Tobacco Partnership and this website is led by Fresh, the comprehensive tobacco control programme based in the North East of England along with national tobacco control partners ASH and UKCTAS.
 The Partnership is part of broader strategies to reduce smoking prevalence, protect communities from tobacco-related harm, and stop children from starting in the first place.

-The foundations of the partnership began in 2006, with the recognition that the illicit tobacco trade was undermining the delivery of comprehensive efforts to reduce the impacts of smoking on health, particularly taxation policies and age of sale legislation.
+The foundations of the partnership began in 2006, with the recognition that the illicit tobacco trade was undermining the delivery of efforts to reduce the impacts of smoking on health, particularly taxation and age of sale legislation.

 In 2007, health and enforcement partners gathered in the North of England for a summit on tackling the illicit tobacco trade which led to the launch of the North of England Tackling Illicit Tobacco for Better Health programme in 2009.
 The Illicit Tobacco Partnership was subsequently formed in 2016.